Real-IAD Variety: Pushing Industrial Anomaly Detection Dataset to a Modern Era

+\textbf{Stage 2: Acquisition Equipment Design.} \gbb{As illustrated in Fig.~\ref{fig:ppl}b, the acquisition apparatus is meticulously engineered to achieve high-precision surface characterization across diverse materials.
+The system is composed of one top-down camera, four peripheral cameras, and a shared multi-spectral light source (RGBW).
+The top-down camera utilizes a 5,328$\times$3,040 resolution industrial sensor positioned at a 90$^\circ$ angle, achieving a lateral accuracy of 0.01 mm/pixel and a Z-axis repeatability of $<$0.3 $\mu$m.
+To complement this, the four peripheral cameras are symmetrically arranged at 40$^\circ$-45$^\circ$ angles, each featuring a 4,096$\times$3,000 resolution sensor and a 50mm industrial lens.
+These units provide a broader field of view (114$\times$84 mm) with a lateral accuracy of 0.028 mm/pixel.
+Detailed hardware specifications are summarized in Table~\ref{tab:camera_specs}. }

-The data collection and annotation process for Real-IAD Variety adheres to the rigorous standards established by Real-IAD~\cite{realiad}.
+\textbf{Stage 3: Data Collection and Annotation Refinement.} The data collection and annotation process for Real-IAD Variety adheres to the rigorous standards established by Real-IAD~\cite{realiad}.
 This stage involves meticulous pixel-level manual annotation, algorithmic cross-validation, and iterative refinement.
 The annotation process iterates until the model's predicted Average Precision (AP) scores exhibit negligible variation below a predetermined threshold, ensuring annotation consistency and quality.